egomezsumma/bootcamp-workshop/Module-03/README.md

 Create a new account in Auth0 (we will provide you the instructions).

-Once you have successfully logged in, go to the Auth0 Node.js Tutorial (https://docs.auth0.com/nodejs-tutorial)[https://docs.auth0.com/nodejs-tutorial].
+Once you have successfully logged in, go to the  [Auth0 Node.js Tutorial](https://docs.auth0.com/nodejs-tutorial).

 __NOTE:__ it is very important that you first log in, all the documentation will be tailored to your settings.